TRIQS/triqs/doc/reference/operators/contents.rst

 .. _operators:

-Second-quantization operators for many-body Hamiltonians
+Second-quantization operators and many-body Hamiltonians
 ========================================================

 The TRIQS-based solvers need to know several operators in order to solve the impurity